LEND A PAW Therapy Dogs

 New Leash On Life is proud to introduce the Lend a Paw program.
-Since 2005, Lend a Paw has been committed to enhancing the lives of individuals experiencing physical, mental, emotional or life challenges by providing social and therapy dogs to offer assistance, warmth, compassion, unconditional love and a healing environment.
+Since 2005, Since 2005 LEND A PAW has served to enhance the lives of individuals experiencing physical, mental, emotional or life challenges by providing social and therapy dogs to offer assistance, warmth, compassion, unconditional love and a healing environment.

 Lend a Paw volunteers and their therapy dogs as teams visit hospitals, nursing homes, schools for special needs and veterans groups to provide healing for the patients and students.
 New Leash On Life utilizes the training experience from it's LAP program by providing specialized training services for individuals who wish to adopt a Therapy Dog for personal service or train their own dog for personal service.
 Contact firstname.lastname@example.org